The brains behind The Brain Observatory

 • Craig “Spike” Decker is the owner and CEO of Spike & Mike’s Festival of Animation.
 The Spike & Mike’s Festival famously premiered works by the directors of “Toy Story,” “Finding Nemo,” and “Monsters Inc.” effectively launching Pixar as an independent animation studio.
 The Sick & Twisted Festival of Animation, targeted to adult audiences, has also premiered works by Mike Judge of “Beavis & Butthead,” Matt Stone and Trey Parker of “South Park,” and Bill Plympton, among others.
 Spike lives in La Jolla, California.
 He continues to contribute to Comicon and trading original comic art.

 • Dr. Katarzyna Brzezicka graduated from the Jagiellonian University of Kracow, Poland with a Bachelor’s degree in chemistry.
 She subsequently earned a Master’s degree in biological chemistry from the University of Orleans, France, and a Ph.D. in Industrial Chemistry at CICbiomaGUNE, Spain.
-She joined Scripps Research in 2018 (Departments of Molecular Medicine & Immunology and Microbiology) and currently works there as a staff scientist.
+She conducted her postdoctoral work at Scripps Research in 2018 (Departments of Molecular Medicine & Immunology and Microbiology).
 Her research focuses on the modulation of immune responses using glycoproteins and nanoparticles to target specific immune cell receptors for the treatment of autoimmune disorders and allergic reactions.
+She has co-authored high-impact studies in ACS NanoCell Reports, and Molecular Aspects of Medicine, and holds a U.S. patent for hybrid nanoparticles that induce immune tolerance.
+At The Brain Observatory, Dr. Brzezicka mentors students and supports experimental work in immunology and neurobiology.
 She is passionate about scientific illustration and about art education as applied to scientific communication.

 • Professor Emeritus Radiology, UC San Diego